pyOpenSci/software-peer-review/_sources/appendices/glossary.md

 The following are common terms in the scientific python community and their definitions for reference.

 * **branch**: A parallel copy of your GitHub repo.
 Use branches to write code and make changes that you don't want to affect the live version of your package.
-When you're ready, you can merge the changes back to the "master" branch.
+When you're ready, you can merge the changes back to the "main" branch.
 More info [here](https://help.github.com/articles/about-branches/).
 * **continuous integration**: The practice of automatically building and testing a project's source code as changes are made by developers.
 This helps identify bugs before they become a bigger problem.
 Travis CI is an example of a continuous integration service.
 * **code coverage**: A measure of the fraction of lines in a project's code that are run during testing.
 100% coverage means that every line of code is executed during the tests.
 * **commit**: Saving a change (or changes) to git.
 Via git, each save/commit is given a unique ID, which lets you easily revert to a previous save/commit.